 Wang Jingwei

-More From Us: Two KGB and CIA Operatives Were Tasked With Corrupting Each Other – They Forged a Friendship Instead
+More from us: Two KGB and CIA Operatives Were Tasked With Corrupting Each Other – They Forged a Friendship Instead

 Once Japan was defeated by the Allies, Chiang’s government returned to Nanjing, where they destroyed Wang’s tomb and burned his body.
+All that remains of the site is a tiny pavilion that informs all who visit that he was a traitor.